Shiana410/DocRedactor/README.md

 ## License

 Not yet licensed.
-MIT under consideration for v1.0.
+MIT under consideration for v1.0 release.